Get the best software for your business. Compare product reviews, pricing below.

 Dispatch solutions assign new orders to available agents and optimize the most efficient route for the driver.
 Route planning helps improve customer satisfaction with faster delivery times.
 Fuel and maintenance costs are also reduced because fewer miles are driven.

 All-in-one trucking software features dispatching in addition to accounting and fuel tax management.
-Trucking software also assists with IFTA fuel and mileage reporting.
-Fleet maintenance is also an important part of trucking software if you’re managing multiple vehicles.
+Trucking software also assists with International Fuel Tax Agreement (IFTA) fuel and mileage reporting.
 Standalone fleet management systems also often include dispatch functionality if you’re primarily looking to manage vehicles.

 Dispatching medical personnel, first responders, or police officers efficiently is extremely important.
-Dispatch software allows emergency personnel to get on the scene as quickly as possible.
+Dispatch software streamlines operations to help emergency personnel to get on the scene as quickly as possible.
 The dispatcher can transmit the location, directions, and a description of the situation to the right department during the emergency call.
-The nearest responder can then be routed to the location, ensuring the fastest response time possible.
+The nearest responder can then be routed to the location, ensuring better response times.

-Taxi dispatch software assists with scheduling and dispatching taxis to customer locations.
+Taxi dispatch software assists with scheduling and dispatching taxis, rideshare vehicles, or professional drivers to customer locations.
 GPS tracking shows you which taxis are available, so you can send the closest one for last-minute pickups.
-Some systems will automatically assign the closest available taxi for a pickup.
-The scheduling feature also lets you schedule drivers in advance.
+Some systems will automatically assign the closest available taxi for a pickup while others let you schedule drivers in advance.

-Some solutions feature mobile apps for customers to download.
-The customer can use the app to hail a cab without having to make a phone call.
+Some solutions feature mobile apps for customers to download, allowing them to use the app to hail a cab without having to make a phone call.
 Nearby drivers can accept the job through their own mobile device.
-Most apps allow customers to pay and tip with online methods and allow customers to rate their taxi driver.
+Customers to pay and tip with online methods, along with rating their driver’s performance.

 QuickBooks is great for managing the accounting side of your business.
 However, if you’re looking for strong scheduling and dispatching features, QuickBooks alone won’t be a great fit.
-There are options available to you.
+There are options available to you, including:

 Intuit has its own solution - Intuit Field Service Management for QuickBooks Online and QuickBooks Desktop versions.
 This system is primarily designed for commercial and residential field service, repair, maintenance, and installation companies.
 Intuit Field Service Management assists with GPS tracking, customer management, mobile payment processing, work order status tracking, and more.